 As one of the youngest composers to score a feature film, Eidelman has amassed an impressive body of work from film to the concert hall.
 He has created symphonic scores, musically captured the epic proportions of faith and despair, the whimsies of comic entertainment, and the intimacies of the human heart with a lone guitar, a one hundred piece orchestra, a solo piano and every formation in-between.
 Experience has given him an ease and maturity that allows his creativity to find the musical heart and vocabulary of intimate and epic films, as well as concert pieces and songs.
 Cliff Eidelman soars while exploring the subtle nuances and bold expanses of his musical gifts.

 2017 releases include The Ancient World (EP), and Into the Unknown (EP).
-Eidelman’s “Symphony for Orchestra and Two Pianos” and “Night in the Louvre” are scheduled to be recorded January 2018 by the London Symphony Orchestra under the direction of Eidelman.
+Eidelman’s “Symphony for Orchestra and Two Pianos” and the chamber work yet to be titled are scheduled to be recorded January 2018 by the London Symphony Orchestra under the direction of Eidelman.